jaols/PSJumpStart/PSJumpStart/ReadMe.md

 The package contains a `Functions` folder and an empty customizable `LocalLib` folder for local usage found in the module folder.
 Functions in the local folder will override any existing functions in the `Functions` folder, so you can copy a function and improve it for local usage.
 The `LocalLib` feature also extends to the current running scripts folder.
 So you can have the same function name in different versions at each script folders `LocalLib` location.
 The correct set of function files will be loaded by the `Import-Module` call.

 The `Msg`-function provides a generic handling of showing/logging information.
 It can be pre-configured using `.json` or `.dfp` files as described below.

+The function `Add-ScriptHeader` will add a [comment-based help PowerShell header](https://learn.microsoft.com/en-us/powershell/scripting/developer/help/examples-of-comment-based-help?view=powershell-7.3) from the `param()` content and `Update-ScriptHeader` checks and fixes any missing parameter(s) in existing headers.
+Use `-WhatIf` option to see suggested header(s).

 Another noteworthy function is the `Get-ModuleHelp`-function for getting module information.
 Try it with or without arguments.